 Jackson is a somewhat small city located in the state of Alabama.
 With a population of 4,967 people and four constituent neighborhoods, Jackson is the 112th largest community in Alabama.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Jackson is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Jackson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
 Overall, Jackson is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Jackson who work in sales jobs (14.33%), office and administrative support (8.05%), and maintenance occupations (7.06%).

 The per capita income in Jackson in 2010 was $18,886, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $75,544 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.